 - Enka Insaat ve Sanayi AS in proceedings brought before the U.S. District Court for the District of Columbia to request the confirmation of a $47 million award rendered in an ICC arbitration against Gabon in a dispute over payments on contracts to build the presidential palace and a museum in the country.

 - A European contractor, Claimant in an ICC arbitration in London brought against a Middle Eastern owner.
 The dispute arises from a contract for the conversion of a simple cycle power plant to combined cycle technology.
 English law applies.

-- An international consortium of contractors, Claimants in ICC arbitration against a Middle Eastern state arising out of the design and construction of an airport.
-Law of the Middle Eastern State.
-Close to $1 billion at stake.
+- An international consortium of contractors, Claimants in ICC arbitration against a Middle Eastern State arising out of the design and construction of an airport.
+The law of the Middle Eastern State applied.
+Close to $1 billion was at stake.

 - A State-owned Latin American oil and gas company, Respondent in ICC arbitration against a contractor involving the expansion of a refinery.
 The seat of arbitration is The Hague.

 - The Dow Chemical Company in winning the largest ICC arbitration award ever ($2.5 billion), against a Kuwaiti state-owned company arising out of a failed petrochemicals joint venture.

 - A large, multinational company in multiple ICC arbitrations relating to purported obligations under financial instruments arising from a troubled private equity transaction.

 - A multinational EPC contractor in connection with a foreign court proceeding relating to the construction of a paper mill.

 - A large multinational corporation in two international arbitrations concerning a dispute over the use of intellectual property.

 - A large power company in an AAA arbitration involving a dispute with its partner concerning the dilution of its equity interests in a California power project.